Rishika70/Amygdala_Neuroscience_Intelligent_System/README.md

 **Introduction:**

-This document details a model designed to generate responses incorporating concepts from neuroplasticity, ego, attention, fear, and quantum consciousness.
-The model is comprised of a hybrid architecture that includes both classical and quantum machine learning components.
+This document details a model designed to generate responses incorporating neuroplasticity, ego, attention, fear, and quantum consciousness concepts.
+The model comprises a hybrid architecture that includes classical and quantum machine learning components.
 It aims to provide more nuanced and insightful responses to user inputs related to emotional well-being.

 **Model Architecture:**